Compiler-CampusMinden/CPL-Vorlesung-Master/homework/project.md

 ::: tldr
 **Zusammenfassung**

+For the MIF 1.5 course project, you can pick any idea that has to do with compilers.

 In diesem Projekt beschäftigen Sie sich mit der Analyse, dem Entwurf und der Implementierung einer domänenspezifischen Sprache (DSL) einschließlich eines Interpreters.
 Ziel ist es, theoretische Grundlagen des Compilerbaus mit praktischer